Suamppa/text-dungeon-crawler/README.md

 The branch "master" holds the latest stable version with no in-dev prototypes.
 In contrast, the original course project had just 4 hardcoded rooms and no RNG features.
 The original code as it was at the end of the course is not included in any of these versions uploaded to GitHub.

+_Any comments in Finnish are temporary personal notes._

 Some planned features (_roughly in this order_):
 - Printable player map (WIP)
 - Proper inventory and equip systems